Posted on

 Given the above figures, Mary uses the pier diem method to demand $15,000 in pain and suffering damages ($500 x 30).

-Yes.
-Certain states do place caps on the amount of money an injury victim may recover in a pain and suffering award.
+Certain states place caps on the amount of money an injury victim may recover in a pain and suffering award.

-Further, Idaho law caps non-economic damages at $250,000, but the cap is subject to increase or decrease in accordance with the average annual wage.4 And, as a continued example, Mississippi law currently has a $1 million cap on noneconomic damages for all civil actions except medical malpractice actions, which caps non-economic damages at $500,000.5
+Further, Idaho law caps non-economic damages at $250,000, but the cap is subject to increase or decrease in accordance with the average annual wage.4 Also, Mississippi law currently has a $1 million cap on non-economic damages for all civil actions except medical malpractice actions, which caps non-economic damages at $500,000.5

 Note that California law imposes no caps on a party’s compensatory damages.6